mfem/mfem/CONTRIBUTING.md

   author, is willing to work on it and be its champion.

-- The author creates a branch for the new feature (with suffix `-dev`), off the `master` branch, or another existing feature branch, for example:
+- The author creates a branch for the new feature (with suffix `-dev`), off the `main` branch, or another existing feature branch, for example:

   ```
   # Clone assuming you have setup your ssh keys on GitHub: